philliplongman/pivotal-testimony/readme.md

 # Pivotal Testimony

 I write my team's user stories, and I'm tired of some of the repetition it takes to put things together after I write them.
-This is a simple Sinatra app to let the devs export the stories for use in spec files, so that I don't have to do it.
+This is a simple Sinatra app to let the devs export the story requirements for use in spec files, so that I don't have to do it.

 We like to have a summary & checklist of criteria to drop in at the top of our feature tests, like this: